manishholla/enable-socketcan-functionality-in-wsl/README.md

    terminal2: ``candump vcan0``

-For ease, I have also attached the bzImage to this repository.
-But I would strongly suggest you compile kernel from the source.
+For convenience, I have also included the compiled kernel binary (bzImage) in the release section.
+However, I would strongly recommend that you compile the kernel from the source code.